-Part VI

-School Facilities and Safety
+Part VI School Facilities and Safety

-8VAC20-131-260.
+8 VAC 20-131-260.
 School facilities and safety.

-A. Each school shall be maintained in a manner ensuring compliance with the Virginia Statewide Building Code (13VAC5-63).
-In addition, the school administration shall:

-- 1. Maintain a physical plant that is accessible, barrier free, safe, and clean; - 2.
+- A. Each school shall be maintained in a manner ensuring compliance with the Virginia Statewide Building Code (13 VAC 5-63) In addition, the school administration shall: - 1.
+Maintain a physical plant that is accessible, barrier free, safe, and clean; - 2.
 Provide for the proper outdoor display of flags of the United States and of the Commonwealth of Virginia; - 3.
-Provide suitable space for classrooms, administrative staff, pupil personnel services, library and media services, and for the needs and safety of physical education; - 4.
-Provide adequate, safe, and properly-equipped laboratories to meet the needs of instruction in the sciences, technology, fine arts, and career and technical programs; - 5.
-Provide facilities for the adequate and safe administration and storage of student medications; and - 6.
-Carry out the duties of the threat assessment team established by the division superintendent and implement policies established by the local school board related to threat assessment, pursuant to § 22.1-79.4 of the Code of Virginia.

-- B. Each school shall maintain records of regular safety, health, and fire inspections that have been conducted and certified by local health and fire departments.
+Provide suitable space for classrooms, administrative staff, pupil personnel services, library and media services, and for the needs and safety of physical education: - 4.
+Provide adequate, safe, and properly-equipped laboratories to meet the needs of instruction in the sciences, technology, fine arts, and career and technical programs; and - 5.
+Provide facilities for the adequate and safe administration and storage of student medications. - B. Each school shall maintain records of regular safety, health, and fire inspections that have been conducted and certified by local health and fire departments.
 The frequency of such inspections shall be determined by the local school board in consultation with the local health and fire departments.
 In addition, the school administration shall: - 1.
-Equip all exit doors with panic hardware as required by the Virginia Statewide Building Code (13VAC5-63); - 2.
+Equip all exit doors with panic hardware as required by the Virginia Statewide Building Code (13 VAC 5-63); and - 2.
 Conduct fire drills at least once a week during the first month of school and at least once each month for the remainder of the school term.
-Evacuation routes for students shall be posted in each room; and - 3.
-Conduct at least two simulated lock-down drills and crisis emergency evacuation activities each school year, one in September and one in January. - C. Each school shall have contingency plans for emergencies that include staff certified in cardiopulmonary resuscitation (CPR), the Heimlich maneuver, and emergency first aid.
+Evacuation routes for students shall be posted in each room.
+Additionally, at least one simulated lock-down and crisis emergency evacuation activity should be conducted early in the school year. - C. Each school shall have contingency plans for emergencies that include staff certified in cardiopulmonary resuscitation (CPR), the Heimlich maneuver, and emergency first aid.
+In addition, the school administration shall ensure that the school has: